 Out of this arose a desire to find out about how mental health and literary reading might interact beyond my own experience.
-This led to a collaboration with the UK eating-disorder charity Beat called ‘Eating disorders and real-life reading‘, in which we ran a major online survey asking people about the links between their mental health (with a focus on eating disorders) and what they read.
+This led to a collaboration with the UK eating-disorder charity Beat called ‘Eating disorders and real-life reading‘, funded by a Knowledge Exchange Fellowship at TORCH, The Oxford Research Centre in the Humanities.
+In the six months of our formal partnership we ran a major online survey asking people about the links between their mental health (with a focus on eating disorders) and what they read.
 The response was phenomenal (with nearly 900 respondents), and the rich data thus generated have led to publications on feedback loops in reading and disordered eating (abstract here), experiences of ‘immersion’ and their therapeutic relevance (preprint here), and to an account of the core survey findings (forthcoming in the Journal of Eating Disorders) and a theoretical paper on ‘creative bibliotherapy’ for eating disorders (forthcoming in Medical Humanities).

 I hope to build on these preliminary findings by gathering more systematic data on the effects of specific aspects of textuality on clinically relevant dimensions of response, as well as the flipside of the same question: how a history of mental illness affects the dynamics of literary interpretation.
 Whether this happens by a formal experimental route or via other channels, like the anorexia recovery app I am developing, remains to be seen.